godfat/rib/README.md

     require 'rib/extra/spring'

-As Ramaze console

-    rib ramaze

 As Rack console

     rib rack

-As a console for whichever the app in the current path it should be (for now, it's either Rails, Ramaze or Rack)
+As a console for whichever the app in the current path it should be (for now, it's either Rails or Rack)

     rib auto